FortiGate

 Solution

-FortiLightHouse CLI or FlhCli is a monitoring tool that helps in collecting essential outputs from the FortiGate firewall.
+FortiLightHouse CLI, also known as FlhCli, is a monitoring tool that helps collect essential outputs from the FortiGate firewall.
 It will collect the required debugs that will help Fortinet TAC and the Engineering team with deep analysis.
-More information can be found at the below link:
+More information can be found at the link below:

 FortiLightHouse

-The first step is to download the binary file based on the operating system.
+The first step is to download the binary file corresponding to the operating system.

 alif_0-1724665460613.png

-After downloading the binary file, open a command prompt (type ‘cmd’ on search).
-Run ‘flhcli.exe’ and the following commands are available.
+After downloading the binary file, open a command prompt (type ‘cmd’ in search).
+Run ‘flhcli.exe', and the following commands are available.

 alif_1-1724665460620.png